 We do not currently intend to pay any cash dividends on our ordinary shares for the foreseeable future.
 We currently intend to invest our future earnings, if any, to fund our growth.
-Therefore, our shareholders and ADS holders are not likely to receive any dividends on their investment for the foreseeable future.
-Because we do not intend to pay dividends, our shareholders' and ADS holders' ability to receive a return on their investment will depend on any future appreciation in the market value of our ADSs.
-There is no guarantee that our ordinary shares or ADSs will appreciate or even maintain the price at which our holders have acquired them.
+Therefore, our shareholders and ADS

 Investors should be aware that the rights provided to our shareholders and holders of ADSs under Danish corporate law and our articles of association differ in certain respects from the rights that would typically be provided to a shareholder of a U.S. company under applicable U.S. federal and state laws.